Skip to main content

 Basic usage guide

-1. Go to Dashboard > Instance monitoring.
+1. Go to Dashboard > Monitoring a Database Instance.

 2. Select a session that is running and not ended for a long time.

-3. If the Session detail window appears, select Session History.
+3. If the Session detail window appears, select Session history.

 Session History